willclarkson/lsstScratchWIC/README.md

 ### OpSim runs themselves ###

-When running, I put a symlink to the opsim run into the working directory.
+* When running, I have been putting a symlink to the opsim run into the working directory.
 Something lke the following:

 ops2_1092_sqlite.db -> /Users/clarkson/Data/LSST/OpSimRuns/Runs_20151229/LocalCopies/ops2_1092_sqlite.db

+* However this is messy.
+The notebooks are being updated with an additional way to do this (uncomment the line that points to the location where you have downloaded the opsim runs).
+To be finished.

-Within the notebook, the syntax to call the run then looks like: runName1092 = 'ops2_1092' opsdb1092 = db.OpsimDatabase(runName1092 + '_sqlite.db')
+* Within the notebook, the syntax to input the opsim choice into the metric lookslike the following:

+runName1092 = 'ops2_1092'

+opsdb1092 = db.OpsimDatabase(runName1092 + '_sqlite.db')

 (Note that runName1092 gets sent to the metric object, and it is the string in brackets that sets the input path).

-The opsim runs can be found here:
+* The opsim runs can be found here:

 [http://lsst.org/scientists/simulations/opsim/opsim-v332-benchmark-surveys]